 The Hahn Laboratory

-Our research focus is the regulation of eukaryotic transcription (the synthesis of RNA).
-Work in our laboratory aims to discover fundamental mechanisms used by the cellular transcription machinery and its regulatory factors to control RNA synthesis.
-Transcriptional regulation is a key step for controlling cell growth, differentiation, development, and cellular stress response.
-Deciphering these regulatory mechanisms leads to understanding the molecular basis for defects leading to many types of human disease.
+Welcome to the Hahn Laboratory in the Division of Basic Sciences at the Fred Hutchinson Cancer Research Center in Seattle, WA.
+Our research focus is the regulation of eukaryotic transcription (the synthesis of RNA using a DNA template).
+Research in the laboratory aims to uncover fundamental mechanisms used by the cellular transcription machinery and its regulatory factors to control mRNA synthesis.
+Transcriptional regulation is a key step in controlling processes such as cell growth, differentiation, development, and cellular stress response.
+Since misregulation of transcription is a major cause of human disease, deciphering transcriptional regulatory mechanisms can lead to understanding the molecular basis for defects leading to many diseases and syndromes.

-We use S. cerevisiae (budding yeast) as our experimental system because of the powerful mix of available biochemistry, proteomics and genetics approaches that can be applied in this model organism.
-Since the transcription machinery and its regulatory factors are well conserved throughout evolution, gene regulatory mechanisms in yeast are nearly always conserved in metazoans.
+The lab uses a multi-disciplinary approach including molecular genetics, genomics, computational biology, biochemistry, structural, and biophysical methods to uncover new fundamental mechanisms used in gene regulation.
+We use S. cerevisiae (budding yeast) as our experimental system because of the powerful mix of genomics, molecular genetics and biochemical methods that can readily be used in this model organism.
+Because the transcription machinery and its regulatory factors are well-conserved throughout evolution, fundamental gene regulatory mechanisms in yeast are nearly always conserved in metazoans.